justnelling/Precog/README.md

 23/6/2024

-1. Focusing on text-parser for now: need to get both keywords + summary functionality from scrapegraph-AI
+1. Flesh out browser extension to include button to save AI synthesis to web app
+2. Start building main web app page:
+   a.
+Endpoint to receive data from server (not from browser extension)
+   b.
+A landing page where user can access all these saved summaries
+   c.
+Knowledge graph visualisation
-2. Video-parser next -- feels clunky right now (having to download the video transcript and then analyse that.
+3. Come back to VideoParser -- feels clunky right now (having to download the video transcript and then analyse that.
 Need to research better way of executing this)
-3. Once we can get the keywords categorisations for both text and video, figure out how we want to organise it into a central store.
+4. Once we can get the keywords categorisations for both text and video, figure out how we want to organise it into a central store.
 The key here is that we want it modular so its like a file-based bookmark system.

 ---